Vikeo/LifeTrinket/README.md

-# MtgLifeCounterWeb
+# Life Trinket
-A simple life counter for MTG written in React JS.
+A simple life counter for Magic the Gathering written in React JS.